 - Workers in paediatric wards, cancer centres and intensive care.

-Who needs the flu vaccination?
+Who needs the flu immunisation?

 Health and social care staff directly involved in patient care are recommended to have the vaccine.
 Some of the jobs and areas covered include: